top of page

 Swing Highs and Lows

 Trends have specific characteristics.
 For example, price forms swings when a currency pair is trending.
+These swings look like waves or steps on a price chart.
+They are a series of peaks and troughs.

 Uptrends form a series of higher price swings.
 These are called higher highs and higher lows.
+In other words, price action forms higher peaks and troughs.

 Downtrends form a series of lower price swings.
 These are called lower highs and lower lows.
+In other words, price action forms lower peaks and troughs.

 Learning how markets trend is critical to successful price action trading.